mightymehak/ucs503p-202526odd-team-gamma/README.md

-PROJECT READ ME: LOST & FOUND IMAGE MATCHING (DEMO USING SWAGGER UI)

 --------------------------------------------------------
-QUICK START: OPENING YOUR DEMO PROJECT
+CAMPUS-WIDE LOST AND FOUND PLATFORM : QUICK START
 --------------------------------------------------------

 1. Open the deployment link in your browser: